na-na-hi/renget/archive/smgenlorePh2P2.md

    *Also, yes, Nebuchadrezzar is the correct spelling; Nebuchadnezzar (the spelling you find the Torah / Bible) is a petty insult and deliberate spelling mistake of his name (basically calling him a donkey) taken as God-ordaned 'fact', because he completely fucking BTFO the Jews harder than Hadrian or Hitler. ~~In that sense, I guess we know what side of the JQ Tiamat stands on, given her choice in architectural inspiration.
 Bet you wouldn't have been able to think of, let alone infer that without my historic FACTS AND KNOWLEDGE aiding you, thank me later for the entertaining read as your twisted little mind associates Tiamat with everything that comes to mind about Hitl- I mean Nebuchadrezzar II from her choice in building-style.~~*

    *Yeah, I'm just kinda stalling at this point so it's just a complete wall of concept art.
 Shut the fuck up, it looks cool.
-One thing to note / as you can see in this concept art, there were plans to make the map more akin to it's competition-MOBA's, adding a river connecting each lane, as well as modified camps and inferrably a new Hydra-boss in the Duo line (of which the creature likely recieved it's internal design rework around this time).
+One thing to note / as you can see in this concept art, there were plans to make the map more akin to it's competition-MOBA's, adding a river connecting each lane, as well as inferrably a new Hydra-boss in the Duo line (of which the creature likely recieved it's internal design rework around this time).
 The other named creatures (Minotaur, Basilisk, Drake etc) seem to simply be early ideas for what they wanted to do with buff camps.*

 -> ![S8 Conq Concept](https://files.catbox.moe/3woedp.jpg) <-

 -> ![S8 Conq Gameplay Concept](https://files.catbox.moe/kdsglf.jpg) <-

-   *Furthemore as a new mechanic for this season, the map would 'evolve' and be slighly remodelled over this arc to fit a variety of themes as the lore progressed, which I'll touch shortly on each time they happen.*
+   *Furthemore there were multiple new mechanics during this season, as this map would 'evolve' and be slighly remodelled over this arc to fit a variety of themes as the lore progressed, which I'll touch shortly on each time they happen.*

-   *For the first map of Season 8, the three major additions were Base-walls, and the Greater / Lesser Scorpions.
-Yep, up until this point, there wasn't exit points from your base into the Jungle*
+   *For the first map of Season 8, the three major additions were Base-gates, and the Greater / Lesser Scorpions.
+Yep, up until this point, there wasn't exit points from your base into the Jungle.*
 	*Scorpions may have shared a name, but did completely different things.
 Greater Scorpions served as Team-sided Jungle Bosses.
 They first spawned in the contested space on top of the Gold Fury and Fire Giant, and would need to be killed to 'enable' the major Jungle Boss there to spawn.
-Upon defeat, they would augment every Jungle Buff on the allied quarter of the map for a short time (for example, defeating the Fire Giant Scorpion augmented your Blue Buff to gain Cooldown on top of it's Mana focus) and Greater Scorpions would then spawn on each team's side from there on out.
-Junglers would need to maintain the Greater Scorpion buff, on top of their usual duties, but would often be helped by the Mid or Support after the first, due to the substantial reward as a 'mini-Jungle-Boss'.
+Upon defeat, they would augment / double the effect of every Jungle Buff on the allied quarter of the map for a short time, and Greater Scorpions would then alternatingly spawn on each team's side from there on out.
+Junglers would want to maintain the Greater Scorpion buff for their side of the map, on top of their usual duties, but would often be helped by the Mid or Support after the first, due to the substantial reward as a 'mini-Jungle-Boss'.
 Invading the enemy Greater Scorpion was also a common tactic during Fire Giant dances, to bait out the enemy into taking a bad engagement, and to deny them buff-augments.
 In Season 9 they would be simplified to only exist on the Fire Giant side of the map, no longer preventing the Major Bosses from spawning in, and would augment every buff on their half of the map (rather than each quarter), until their timely removal in S10.*
 	*Lesser Scorpions on the other hand were much more earlygame-focused, and would take a small healthbar, but also 3 Basic Attacks to kill once downed (similar to Kumbha Passive).
 One spawned in the middle of the Solo lane, and two of them (one near each tower) in the Duo lane, all three on the outer-wall.
 These acted as contested objectives, offering a minor reward, but also 'activated' a healing station in their radius, giving the team to kill them some sustain, to the tune of a free Green Potion if you sat in it for the entire duration.
 These lasted for the duration of S8, but were put on leave after S8 ended, appearing as 'basic' Jungle Monsters from S10 onwards.*

    -> ![Minimap](https://files.catbox.moe/f3flzd.png) <-

    *The most notable detail to me however (aside from, well, you know, the complete map rework), is that various map entities are representations of Tiamat's 11 Poison Dragons!
 Which....
-I go into more detail in a tangential Aside!*
+I go into more detail in a tangential, optional Aside!*

    ***Details, Dragons & Old Gods aside***: *https://rentry.org/smgenloreasidespt2#babylonian-details-and-the-urreligion*

 ***

-   We enter back into the narrative once again at the Taihang Mountains, once again with Mulan and Persephone meeting up (presumedly picking up on where they left off while *the Cthulhu incident* was ongoing).
+   So we enter back into the narrative once again at the Taihang Mountains, once again with Mulan and Persephone meeting up (presumedly picking up where they left off, while *the Cthulhu incident* was ongoing).
 Persephone's no longer locked out of her house / the Underworld, the two have a chat about how Tiamat's cleaned everything up, but how the Gods are now wary of her overwhelming strength.
 Conveniently, the Norse Pantheon and Yggdrasil are now completely fine, China's clean of ~~opium~~ Corrupted Jade and everyone feels at peace for the first time in years.
    Baba walks on in to speak with the girls.
 Snarky-bitchsephone derides her, saying her prophecy was not only useless *(ha!)*, but wrong on top *(haha!)*, since Cthulhu got BTFO without needing it's help at all *(hahaha!)*.
 Baba nonchalently responds that the prophecy wasn't about Cthulhu; and that Cthulhu can in no way be described as 'the dark sea' itself *(since Cthulhu got consumed by the sea)*, followed by a cheeki breeki slavic "YEAH YOU THOUGHT, BITCH".

    Mulan has to explain to Persephone that if you readcarefully, the doomsday prophecy was a bait-and-switch about Tiamat, not Cthulhu.